Types of Workers’ Compensation Benefits in South Carolina

 - permanent total disability – PTD

 How these determinations are made could greatly affect the amount of compensation you may receive.
-Our experienced workers’ comp attorneys can help guide clients through the workers’ compensation process, complete the necessary forms on time, document medical expenses, calculate lost wages, and deal with insurance companies – and they can provide answers to your workers’ comp questions.
+Our experienced workers’ comp attorneys can help guide clients through the workers’ compensation process, complete the necessary forms on time, document medical expenses, calculate lost wages, deal with insurance companies, file an appeal if necessary – and they can provide answers to your workers’ comp questions.

 Medical Care Benefits